(Amazon UK link) |

 Anne, Adrian's fictional wife, is as insightful as ever, and their son Gerald, now an experienced Vicar, a little wiser and more mature than he used to be.
 His wife Josey is a total delight, although I do wish there had been a chance to get to know her better.
 There are plenty of new characters too - caricatures, of course, and not particularly memorable, but mostly recognisable.
 Ironically the one I found least interesting was Cameron, Gerald and Josey's son, who came across as a pale reflection of Gerald at the same age.

-Overall, I very much enjoyed reading this book, but it would be quite confusing for anyone who had not read the previous volumes.
+Overall, I thoroughly enjoyed reading this book.
+But it would be quite confusing for anyone who had not read the previous volumes.
 There are more than enough new characters even for those of us who are already familiar with the series.
 Still, I would recommend this to anyone wanting to find out more about the fictional Plass family, and relax with some light, amusing and thought-provoking writing.
-There's the bonus of a very interesting introduction about the real Adrian Plass.
+There's the bonus of an interesting introduction about the real Adrian Plass.

 Available in Kindle form, and hardback, and soon to be available in paperback.